JPro-one/JPro-Documentation/README.md

 ## DEBUGGING AND TESTING
 The following tags can be added to the original URL of your JPro server.
-The JPro server responds to those tags in different ways, and therebye allows for system administrators and developers to aquire useful information during runtime.
+The JPro server responds to those tags in different ways, and thereby allows for system administrators and developers to aquire useful information during runtime.

-A `username` and `passwort` for these pages can be configured in the `jpro.conf`, which is mandatory for production.
+A `username` and `passwort` for the URLs (or pages) can be configured in the `jpro.conf`.
+In production, the URLs (or pages) are only accessible, when a password is configured.

 url | content
 ----| -------